DenzelGranadoz/todo-list/README.md

 4. Distribution files can be produced using:
 `npm run build`

-## Features
+## Features and Usage
 * Responsive Web Design (Phone and Tablet friendly)
 * Different Lists of To-Dos (Each has their own list)
-* Each To-do can be edited
-* Each Task in each To-do can also be edited
+* Each To-do name and description can be edited
-* Tasks has a due date
+* Tasks in each To-do has a due date and is editable
-* Tasks due date can be updated
-* List or Tasks can be deleted
+* List items and Tasks can be deleted
+* SAVED TO LOCALSTORAGE

+On the homepage there are two parts:
+* To-Do List.- To switch between different To-Do / Projects
+* Tasks List .- To check or uncheck Task for the selected To-Do / project